CS 178: Machine Learning and Data Mining

 Prof. Stephan Mandt

-The course's main web site is Canvas.
+The course's main is Canvas.
 Please check the Canvas site for all details

 including homework, resources, a syllabus, and links to Piazza and Gradescope.